 Annex 1.
 ELA related disclosures and publications (2008-2019)

-The information about ELA and bank resolution in the euro-area we found in National Central Bank, commercial bank publications as well as other sources is reported below.
+The information about ELA and bank resolution in the euro area we found in national central bank and commercial bank publications as well as other sources is reported below.
 The information is unsystematic and fragmented, so in some cases its interpretation is not obvious.

-BE: From National Bank of Belgium (NBB) annual report and financial statement we know that 2 banks received ELA in 2 different period.
+BE: From National Bank of Belgium (NBB) annual report and financial statement we know that two banks received ELA in two different periods.

-The first one is Fortis Bank that received ELA in 2008 for 51.3 billion (NBB Economic and financial developments report at page 178 and NBB annual corporate report 2008).
-Furthermore, the Fortis Bank annual report mentions 51.7 billion of ELA in September from NBB and 6 billion euro from the Dutch Central Bank.
-In October 2008 Fortis Bank was acquired by BNP Paribas that repaid the ELA entirely in 2009.
+The first one is Fortis Bank which received ELA in 2008 of €51.3 billion (NBB Economic and financial developments report at page 178 and NBB annual corporate report 2008).
+Furthermore, the Fortis Bank annual report mentions €51.7 billion of ELA in September from NBB and €6 billion from the Dutch Central Bank.
+In October 2008, Fortis Bank was acquired by BNP Paribas which repaid the ELA entirely in 2009.

-The second one is Dexia SA that received ELA in 2011 and 2012.
-The NBB annual corporate report of 2011 highlights an amount of ELA equal to 6.4 billion at the end of the year, while Dexia SA annual report shows an initial ELA of 18.7 billion in the first days of October 2011 (partially provided by Bank of France and partially from NBB), which sharply decreased during that month.
+The second one is Dexia SA which received ELA in 2011 and 2012.
+The NBB annual corporate report of 2011 highlights an of ELA equal to €6.4 billion at the end of the year, while Dexia SA annual report shows an initial ELA of €18.7 billion at the beginning of October 2011 (partially provided by Bank of France and partially from NBB), which sharply decreased during that month.
 Both NBB and Dexia annual reports show that ELA was completely repaid in February 2012.
-In March 2012 Dexia SA was split between Belfius Bank (a good bank) and Dexia Credit Local (a bad bank).
+In March 2012, Dexia SA was split between Belfius Bank (a good bank) and Dexia Credit Local (a bad bank).

-From information provided by ELA supported banks and the NBB, we conclude that we have an exhaustive overview on ELA in Belgium and there is no further bank that received ELA from NBB.
+From information provided by ELA supported banks and the NBB, we conclude that we have an exhaustive overview of ELA in Belgium and there is no further bank that received ELA from NBB.

 CY: The National Central Bank of Cyprus indicates in its annual reports the presence of ELA from 2012 to 2016.
-In particular from the Governor’s Announcement, we know that ELA was initially provided to Popular Bank of Cyprus (Laiki) and later transferred to Bank of Cyprus in March 2013, when it acquired Laiki.
+From the Governor’s Announcement, we know that ELA was initially provided to Popular Bank of Cyprus (Laiki) and later transferred to Bank of Cyprus in March 2013, when it acquired Laiki.

-The annual report of Laiki Bank shows the granting of 9 billion in ELA in 2012, and the annual report of Bank of Cyprus shows the same amount of 9 billion in 2012 (deriving from Laiki Bank acquisition), a peak of 11.4 billion in April 2013 and a reduction to 9.6 billion at the end of 2013, 7.4 billion in 2014, 5.5 billion in 2015 and 0.2 billion in 2016 when Bank of Cyprus fully repaid ELA.
+The annual report of Laiki Bank shows €9 billion in ELA in 2012, and the annual report of Bank of Cyprus shows the same amount of €9 billion in 2012 (deriving from Laiki Bank acquisition), a peak of €11.4 billion in April 2013 and a reduction to €9.6 billion at the end of 2013, €7.4 billion in 2014, €5.5 billion in 2015 and €0.2 billion in 2016 when Bank of Cyprus fully repaid ELA.

 The figures for the single ELA supported bank are coherent with the total amount provided by the National Central Bank, so we are sure there is no other bank that received ELA in Cyprus.

 FR: Amounts of ELA provided by Banque de France (BdF) are included in the A6 item of the Banque de France balance sheet and disclosed annually within the BdF Activity Report.
-An explanatory note in the “Information on balance sheet, off-balance sheet and profit and loss items” gives the total amount of outstanding ELA on December 31st: 18.7 billion in 2011 and 10.0 billion in 2012, while there is a mention of full repayment in 2013.
+An explanatory note in the “Information on balance sheet, off-balance sheet and profit and loss items” gives the total amount of outstanding ELA on 31 December: €18.7 billion in 2011 and 10.0 billion in 2012, while there is a mention of full repayment in 2013.
 BdF does not mention which bank received ELA.